InfluxGraph/influxgraph/README.rst

 A data `group by` interval is automatically calculated depending on the date/time range of the query.
 This keeps data size tolerable regardless of query date/time range size and speeds up graph generation for large date/time ranges.

-Default configuration mirrors what `Grafana`_ uses when talking directly to InfluxDB.
+Default configuration mirrors what `Grafana`_ uses with the native InfluxDB API.

 Overriding the automatically calculated interval is supported via the optional ``deltas`` configuration.
-See `Full Configuration Example`_ section for all supported configuration options.
+See `Full Configuration Example`_ file for all supported configuration options.

-Users that wish to retrieve all data points regardless of date/time range are advised to query `InfluxDB`_ directly.
+Users that wish to retrieve all, non-aggregated, data points regardless of date/time range are advised to query `InfluxDB`_ directly.

 Varnish caching InfluxDB API
 ----------------------------